1inch/jobocar/README.md

 ## Inspiration

-To have decentralized peer to peer car sharing.
+To have decentralized peer to peer car sharing with any crypto currency payments based on Ethereum Network.

 ## What it does